 Q. How do I get rid of old cans of paint, gasoline, batteries, fire extinguishers or other household hazardous waste?

 A. The South Elgin Fire Protection District does not take household-hazardous waste products.
 Check with the County that you live in to inquire whether or not a designated hazardous waste disposal drop-off location has been established for your area.
-Kane County residents can call the Kane County Recycles Office @ (630)208-3841.
-DO NOT THROW THESE ITEMS IN THE TRASH.
+Kane County residents can call the Kane County Recycles Office @ (630)208-3841 or click on the this link to view the Kane County Green Guide DO NOT THROW THESE ITEMS IN THE TRASH.

 There is a battery recycling center located at our Annex Station on 8N709 Stevens Rd in South Elgin.
 This is a drop off for household batteries only.

 Q. Will the fire department refill my fire extinguisher?